RyanWennekes/Dump.zip/README.md

 # Dump.zip
-Simple, light-weight Batch script that dumps contents of one MySQL database into another
+Simple, light-weight Batch script that dumps contents of one MySQL database into another.

-Dump is a Batch script that allows developers to quickly dump the contents of one mysql database into another.
+Dump is a Batch script that allows developers to quickly dump the contents of one mysql database into another, using the MySQLDump client utility.

 ## Installation proces: